ginriki/flaw_detector/README.md

 Fix and Recheck
 ------
-You should fix source code and recheck it by FlawDetector until "OK" is displaied
+According to the result, you should fix source code and recheck it by FlawDetector until "OK" is displaied
 ```file
 $ emacs sample/flaw_in_code.rb
 $ cat sample/flaw_in_code.rb